amitness/ollama-remote/README.md

 </p>

 ## Usecase 1: Run via ollama

-For example, if you were assigned this url, running it locally will allow you to pull and run any ollama model.
-You need to have `ollama` installed locally.
+Once you set `OLLAMA_HOST` to the assigned URL, you can run any ollama commands on your local terminal.
+It will feel like working locally, but the actual model inference happens on the server side.
+Make sure you have `ollama` CLI installed locally.

 ```bash
 export OLLAMA_HOST='https://spa-visiting-voices-omissions.trycloudflare.com'
 ollama run phi3:mini --verbose
 ```

-The model is actually downloaded and run on the server-side, so if the server has GPUs, it will be faster.
+If the server has GPUs such as Colab, this will be much faster.

 <p align="center">
 <img width="653" alt="image" src="https://github.com/user-attachments/assets/18b74fc6-50df-4958-850f-aa028fed743b" />